-(b) Information on any significant similarity between the amino acid sequence of the enzyme and that of known protein toxins stabilization and standardization.
-A summary of the safety studies is enclosed in Appendix 5.2.
+(b) Information on any significant similarity between the amino acid sequence of the enzyme and that of known protein toxins search.

-A sequence homology assessment of the glucoamylase enzyme to known toxins was conducted.
-The amino acid sequence of the glucoamylase provided in Appendix 6.4 was used as input for the search.
 No homologies to known toxins were found.
 The complete search report is enclosed in Appendix 5.1.

+A sequence homology assessment of the cellulase enzyme to known toxins was conducted.
+The amino acid sequence of the cellulase provided in Appendix 6.4 was used as input for the